dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_lab-design.md

 ## Introduction

-The **TB Laboratory (TB-LAB) aggregate digital data package** was developed in response to an expressed need from countries to rapidly adapt a solution for managing the data originating from the planned/undertaken TB programs activities.
-The TB Lab aggregate metadata package has therefore been designed as an installable solution for countries to update their DHIS2-based HMIS according to the updated version of the [“**WHO consolidated guidelines on tuberculosis: module 1: prevention: tuberculosis preventive treatment**”](https://www.who.int/publications/i/item/9789240001503) and on the [**WHO recording and reporting framework**](https://apps.who.int/iris/handle/10665/79199) from 2013..
+The **TB Laboratory (TB-Lab) aggregate digital data package** was developed in response to an expressed need from countries to rapidly adapt a solution for managing the data originating from the planned/undertaken TB programs activities.
+The TB Lab aggregate metadata package has therefore been designed as an installable solution for countries to update their DHIS2-based HMIS according to the updated version of the [“**WHO consolidated guidelines on tuberculosis: module 1: prevention: tuberculosis preventive treatment**”](https://www.who.int/publications/i/item/9789240001503) and on the [**WHO recording and reporting framework**](https://apps.who.int/iris/handle/10665/79199) from 2013.

 This design document provides an overview of the design principles and global technical guidance used to develop a WHO standard metadata package for monitoring the preventive activities for household contacts of suspected and/or confirmed TB cases.
 This document is intended for use by DHIS2 implementers at country and local level to be able to support implementation and localisation of the package.
 The TB Lab metadata package can be adapted to local needs and national guidelines.